ruguevara/pyayay/README.md

-# PyAyAy
+# PyAYay

-PyAyAy is a Python wrapper for the AY/YM sound chip emulator.
+PyAYay is a Python wrapper for the AY/YM sound chip emulator.
 Currently it supports only the Ayumi emulator by Peter Sovietov.

 ## Installation